1968–69 Australian region cyclone season

 The 1968–69 Australian region cyclone season was an above-average tropical cyclone season, featuring 15 tropical lows, of which 12 of them are named.
-Amber was the only hurricane-strength tropical cyclone of the season, however, it didn't affect any landmasses.
+Amber was the only hurricane-strength tropical cyclone of the season, however, it did not affect any landmasses.
 It ran from 1 November 1968 to 30 April 1969, with the regional tropical cyclone operational plan defining a "tropical cyclone year" separately from a "tropical cyclone season", with the "tropical cyclone year" for this season lasting from 1 July 1968 to 30 June 1969.